emqx/cloud-docs/en_US/shadow_service/overview.md

 ![entry](./_assets/entry01.png)

 ### Access B:
-Click `Value-Added Services` on the top menu and click `Subscribe Now` on Shadow Service card to go to the service enablement.
-If you currently have a running AWS deployment, you can find the eligible deployment in the drop-down menu so you can continue with the provision.
+Click `VAS`(Value-Added Services) on the top menu and click `Subscribe` on Shadow Service card to go to the service enablement.
+If you currently have a professional deployment running in AWS, you can find the eligible deployment in the drop-down menu so you can continue with the provision.

 ![entry](./_assets/entry02.png)

 ### Brief Instruction
 The metrics for Shadow Service include memory, invocation, and traffic.

-1. The memory for Shadow Service is in three sizes: 1GB, 3GB, and 6GB.
-The size indicates the storage and the maximum amount of shadows.
+1. The memory for Shadow Service is in three sizes: 1GB, 2GB, and 4GB.
+The size indicates the storage and the maximum amount of shadow models.
 The maximum size of a shadow is **128 KB**.
 The estimated amount of shadows that can be created is based on the file size.

 <table>
    <tr>